Produktives Lernen in der Beruflichen Bildung

 - A Study Letter “Vocational Orientation through Productive Learning & Productive Learning in Vocational Training in different European Countries”,

-- A Manual with pedagogical material for the work with principles of PL in the frame of vocational education,
+- A manual with pedagogical material outlining the work and principles of PL in the framework of vocational education,

-- A Hand-out for Mentors in Companies cooperating in the frame of PROVED,
+- A hand-out for Mentors in Companies participating in the PROVED model,

-65 disadvantaged young people between 16 and 33 “tested” the adapted PL concepts in the 2nd project year.
-The main important impacts for the youth and young adults are: motivation to continue the learning process, more clarity concerning individual skills and interests, a better idea of the demands of the world of work, developed skills in particular needed in the world of work, better vocational perspectives and more economic independence (see results of the external evaluation).
+Sixty-five disadvantaged young people between 16 and 33 tested the adapted PL concepts in the second project year.
+The most significant impacts for the youth and young adults are: motivation to continue the learning process, more clarity concerning individual skills and interests, a better idea of the work demands in the world, specific skills development necessary in the job market, broader vocational perspectives and more economic independence (see results of the external evaluation).

-12 teachers participated in a teacher training program, including international and national seminars, school based trainings, self-study units using the developed Study Letter and material concerning the topic “Digital Learning in PL”.
-The main impacts for the teachers involved is more knowledge about the VET systems in Finland, Germany, Greece and Lithuania and about PL, professional development and improved methodical skills, more job satisfaction, better chances in the working field of VET and more international contacts and exchange.
+Twelve teachers participated in a teacher training program, including international and national seminars, school-based training, self-study units using the developed Study Letter and material concerning the topic “Digital Learning in PL”.
+The main impacts for the teachers involved was more knowledge about the VET systems in Finland, Germany, Greece and Lithuania and about PL, professional development and improved methodologies, more job satisfaction, better chances in the working field of VET and more international contacts and exchange.

-The main characteristic of PL (“Learning in real life situations”) needs a close cooperation with companies and other institutions, especially in those countries without a tradition of cooperation between the world of education and the world of work.
+The tenets of PL (“Learning in real life situations”) require close cooperation with companies and other institutions, especially in those countries without a tradition of collaboration between the worlds of education and work.
 Depending on the different concepts the vocational training institutions established between two and 21 sustainable cooperations mainly with companies offering practical places.
-The main impacts for the local economy and for mentors in practice are better educated young people, the possibility to “test” young people in practice, more knowledge about PL, a better understanding of the needs of disadvantaged young people and improved methodical skills in counseling young people in their learning process.
+The main impacts for the local economy and for mentors in practice are better educated young people, the possibility to “test” young people in practice, more knowledge about PL, a better understanding of the needs of disadvantaged young people and improved methodical skills in counselling young people in their learning process.

-The main benefit for the institutions which were part of the consortium is an expanded pedagogical profile or expertise in the field of vocational education and a deeper cooperation at regional (in particular with enterprises), national (in particular with the ministries and with networks working in VET) and international level (especially between the participating countries and in the frame of INEPS).
+The main benefit for the institutions which were part of the consortium is an expanded pedagogical profile or expertise in the field of vocational education and a deeper cooperation at regional (in particular with enterprises), national (with the ministries and networks working in VET) and international levels (especially between the participating countries and in the frame of INEPS).

-In conclusion, PROVED was a successful project with a high impact on the young disadvantaged people involved, for the cooperating companies, for the partners of the consortium and also for the VET system itself; this way PROVED also contributes to the development of the European Qualification Framework (EQF).
-The results are sustainable which the results of the external evaluation show: the young disadvantaged people who participated in the project are better prepared for the labour market, the teachers trained in the frame of PROVED are now multipliers for their regions, all products and methods can be used by institutions which are interested to implement PL, cooperation with enterprises is established and the adapted PL concepts are tested and implemented.
+In conclusion, PROVED was a successful project with a high impact on the young people involved, for the cooperating companies, for the partners of the consortium and also for the VET system itself; this way PROVED also contributes to the development of the European Qualification Framework (EQF).
+It is a sustainable model, and the external evaluation demonstrates: the young disadvantaged people who participated in the project are better prepared for the labour market, the teachers trained in the framework of PROVED are now multipliers for their regions, all products and methods can be used by institutions which are interested in implementing PL, cooperation with enterprises is established and the adapted PL concepts are tested and implemented.

 Find the results of the project on this website: